Do’s and Don’ts for Optimizing Your Online Profile

 Do upload quality current photos

 When it comes to adding pictures to your online profile, quality is key.
 The main photo in your profile will always be the headshot you took at your Central Casting office.
-Since Re-Registration and Updates have been suspended due to COVID-19, we know it’s likely these photos no longer represent your current look.
+We know it’s likely these photos no longer represent your current look.
 That’s why we recommend adding photos that represent what you look like now.
 Casting Directors look at these additional photos to determine if you fit the requirements of a role.

 What makes a good profile photo: